postcss/autoprefixer/CONTRIBUTING.md

 ## Filing issues
 Issues, questions, or comments about existing features should be filed as an issue.
 Support for new features also requires filing a new issue.
 You can file an issue [here](https://github.com/postcssAautoprefixer/issues).

+- If you have problems with the output CSS from Autoprefixer; you'll need to post:

+  1. Input CSS
+  2. Output CSS
+  3. Expected output CSS
+  4. Run `npm ls | grep autoprefixer` and check output
+  5. Browserslist config.
+If you use `browsers` option, create Browserslist config first.

+- If Autoprefixer throws error:

+  1. Input CSS
+  2. Run `npm ls | grep autoprefixer` and check output
+  3. Run `npm ls | grep postcss` and check output
+  4. Browserslist config
+  5. Error stacktrace (with example for users who don’t know what is stacktrace)

 ## Running Tests
 Autoprefixer needs units test to verify that a given prefix will work as expected.
 Depending on the type of change being made you'll need to add...
 For tests, you need to add `test/cases/PROP.css` with input and `test/cases/PROP.out.css`.
 Where `PROP` is the name of the feature you're adding support for.